ADGEfficiency/dsr-rl/PITCHME.md

 ### The forward view

 We can decompose our return into **complex backups**
+- looking forward to future returns to create the return from the current state
+- can use a combination of experience based and model based backups

 $$R\_t = \frac{1}{2} R\_{t}^{2} + \frac{1}{2} R\_{t}^{4} $$

 $$R\_t = \frac{1}{2} TD + \frac{1}{2} MC $$

-We are looking forward to future returns to creating the return from the current step

-We could also use a combination of experience based and model based backups

 ![fig](assets/images/section_4/forward_view.png)
 *Sutton & Barto*